aho-opensource/homepage/docs/ahoquiz.md

 > "_We would not dare to conceive the things which are really mere commonplaces of existence._"
 >  \- Sherlock Holmes, 'A Case Of Identity'.

 Du lar deg inspirere av påskekrimmen på TV og vil selv lage film.
-Du finner et videoredigeringsprogram og er raskt igang.
+Du finner et videoredigeringsprogram og kommer raskt igang.

 ## B (4 bokstaver)